Aldenham House

 The house and grounds became a country club until the Second World War, when it was requisitioned by the BBC for use as an overseas broadcasting station.
 After the war the house stood empty until occupied by the Haberdashers' Boys' School in 1961.
-While building works for the new school were in progress, MGM shot the 'carry-on' style film Kill or Cure in the entrance hall and on the front lawn.
+While building works for the new school were in progress, MGM shot Village of the Damned (1960 film) in front of the house and the 'carry-on' style film Kill or Cure in the entrance hall and on the front lawn.
 The frontage and grounds have since appeared in a number of episodes of several 1960s television programmes including The Avengers and The Saint.

 Aldenham House is a Grade II* listed building.